 To make in a conventional ice cream maker: Omit silicone muffin cups.
 Prepare the ice cream maker according to manufacturer’s directions.
 As soon as the ice cream mixture is blended, pour the entire mixture into the ice cream maker and churn as directed.
 Store the ice cream in a closed container in the freezer.

 For ACD Stage One, you can make your cranberry sauce this way: Mix 2 cups (480 ml) fresh or frozen cranberries and 1/4 cup (60 ml) water in a medium saucepan.
 Cook, covered, over medium-low heat until all the berries have popped, about 15 minutes.
 Stir vigorously.
 Add stevia to taste (or leave unsweetened and sweeten to taste once you’ve added the sauce to your other ice cream ingredients).
+If using the sauce on its own and not in the ice cream, you can also add zest of one lime or zest of 1/2 lemon.
 Makes about once cup (240 ml).
 Freeze any leftovers in ice cube trays, pop out and store in a closed container or ziploc bag in the freezer.

 Suitable for: ACD All Stages, sugar-free, gluten-free, grain-free, dairy-free, egg free, soy-free, nut free, vegan, low glycemic.